db0/godot-card-game-framework/tutorial/QUICKSTART.md

 Now let's make sure we have a card template dedicated to our own game on which we can build upon

 1. Find and Right click on `res://src/core/CardTemplate.tscn` and select "New Inherited Scene".
 A new unsaved scene will open.
 1. Find and Right click on `res://src/custom/CGFCardManipulationButton.tscn` and select "Duplicate...".
 As a name, write "CardManipulationButton.tscn".
 1. Find and Right click on `res://src/custom/CGFManipulationButtons.gd` and select "Duplicate...".
 As a name, write "ManipulationButtons.gd".
 1. In the FileSystem tab,  drag and drop "CardManipulationButton.tscn" and "ManipulationButtons.gd" inside `res://src/new_card_game`
 1. On the Scene tab, right-click on the ManipulationButton node, then "Attach Script" then in the path either nagivate, or type `res://src/new_card_game/ManipulationButtons.gd`
 1. On the Scene tab, click on the ManipulationButton node, then in the inspector click on "[empty]" next to Manipulation Button, then "load" then navigate to your `res://src/new_card_game/CardManipulationButton.tscn`
 1. Find and Right click on `res://src/custom/CGFCardBack.tscn` and select "Duplicate...".
 As a name, write "CardBack.tscn".
 1. Find and Right click on `res://src/custom/CGFCardFront.tscn` and select "Duplicate...".
 As a name, write "CardFront.tscn".
 1. Find and Right click on `res://src/custom/CGFCardFront.gd` and select "Duplicate...".
 As a name, write "CardFront.gd".
 1. In the FileSystem tab, drag and drop"CardBack.tscn", "CardFront.tscn"  and "CardFront.gd" inside `res://src/new_card_game`
 1. Double click `res://src/new_card_game/CardFront.tcsn` to open it.
 Right click on the root node and "Attach Script". then in the path either nagivate, or type `res://src/new_card_game/CardFront.gd`
 1. Click on the CardTemplate.tcsn root node.

+   **NOTE:** If you cannot follow the next two steps because you cannot find the "Card Back Design" and "Card Front Design" fields, On the Godot menu, click on `Project > Reload Current Project`
 1. In the inspector click on "[empty]" next to Card Back Design, then "load" then navigate to your `res://src/new_card_game/CardBack.tcsn`
 1. In the inspector click on "[empty]" next to Card Front Design, then "load" then navigate to your `res://src/new_card_game/CardFront.tcsn`
 1. Save the unsaved Scene as `res://src/new_card_game/CardTemplate.tcsn`

 You'll notice again we're duplicating some of the demo code.
 We could easily do the same by simply creating new scenes and scripts from scratch, but for a quickstart, this provides us with similar functionality as the demo, which we can build upon.

 We have now created an inherited card scene as well as custom card back card front and manipulation button scenes which we can modify to fit our game look.

 However typically the games don't have only one card, so we need to let our game know where our game stores its custom cards.
 At the moment, the Framework is configured to look inside `res://src/custom`, but we cant to make sure it's looking inside our own folder.